-From the results outlined above, the existing water distribution system within the site's vicinity can service the proposed development's water servicing demands.
+From the results outlined above, the available fire flow is more than the expected maximum day and fire flow demand from the site.
+Therefore, the existing water distribution system within the site's vicinity can support the proposed development's water servicing demands.